Robin Lopez

-Robin Byron Lopez (born April 1, 1988) is an American professional basketball player for the Cleveland Cavaliers of the National Basketball Association (NBA).
+Robin Byron Lopez (born April 1, 1988) is an American professional basketball player who last played for the Milwaukee Bucks of the National Basketball Association (NBA).
 He was selected with the 15th pick in the 2008 NBA draft by the Phoenix Suns, was traded to the New Orleans Hornets in 2012 and was traded to Portland in 2013.
 He played college basketball for the Stanford Cardinal alongside his twin brother Brook Lopez.
+He has played for nine NBA teams, including a three-year stint with the Chicago Bulls and two stints with the Bucks.

 Early life

-Lopez was born in North Hollywood, California, to Heriberto Lopez, a Cuban baseball player, and Deborah Ledford, a swimmer.
+Lopez was born in Panorama City, California, to Heriberto Lopez, a Cuban baseball player, and Deborah Ledford, a swimmer.
 He attended San Joaquin Memorial High School in Fresno, California, where he was named a McDonald's All-American in 2006.
-In his senior year, he averaged 10.4 points, 8.8 rebounds, and 5.7 blocks.

 College career

 Lopez was one of just three players for the Cardinal team to start all 31 games in the 2006–07 season.
 He averaged 7.5 points and 5.5 rebounds per game, while averaging 24 minutes.
 He led the team with 73 blocked shots, breaking the Stanford record for a freshman and recording the second highest single season record in Stanford history.
 This mark also was the highest in the Pacific-10 conference.
 With his twin brother, Brook, the two blocked more shots than seven Pac-10 teams.
 Lopez also had two double-doubles on the season.

 Lopez had his 100th career block in a game versus Santa Clara University on December 19, 2007.
 In his sophomore season, Lopez achieved All-Pac-10 Defensive Team honors while also being named an Honorable Mention to the All-Pac-10 team.
 He was second in the Pac-10 in blocks for the season.
 With 83 blocks in his second season, Lopez moved into second place all time for career blocks by a Stanford player.

-Lopez declared that he would enter the 2008 NBA draft on March 31, 2008 after just two seasons at Stanford.
+Lopez declared that he would enter the 2008 NBA draft on March 31, 2008, after just two seasons at Stanford.